Transit Times & Schedules

 We keep track of the wait and transit times of previous shipments and combine them to create shipping times, then we use that data to give accurate delivery estimates for future orders.

 Here’s some of the average shipping times from orders that have occurred in the past 12 months for the most popular shipping routes.
+For more information on transit times, please scroll to the bottom of the page or click here.

 Route | Mode | Avg.
 Days* |